Is Cranberry A Fruit Or A Vegetable

 3. Add Cranberries to Baked Goods

-For example, you can make cranberry-orange muffins by adding chopped cranberries and orange zest to your favorite muffin recipe.
+Here's one way to look at it: you can make cranberry-orange muffins by adding chopped cranberries and orange zest to your favorite muffin recipe.
 The cranberries will add a tangy sweetness, while the orange zest will enhance the overall flavor.

 4. Include Cranberries in Salads and Grain Bowls